JulianBejar/JulianBejar.github.io/projects/iCompanion.md

 summary: "My group and I developed a web based application that paired users in the UH Manoa's iLab based on similar game interests."
 ---

+## The Beginning

-For the final project in ICS 314, my group and I decided to make something that would benefit the students in the iLab.
-Coincidentally it is a place where a lot of computer science students go to hang out.
+For our final project in ICS 314, my team and I aimed to create something that would genuinely benefit students in the iLab which is coincidentally a popular hangout spot for computer science students.
+One recurring issue we noticed was how difficult it could be for students to make new friends.
+Many students often played games alone or stuck to friends from their previous schools, which limited opportunities for forming new connections at university.
+Recognizing this, we decided to tackle the problem head on by creating a solution designed to help students break the ice and build friendships.

+## The Process

+## The Result